CodeWiseOwl/DoS-urrl/README.md

 ## Disclaimer

 ⚠️ Warning: This script is chaotic and may cause damage.
-Use responsibly and only for educational.
+Use responsibly and only for educational purposes such as testing your system.
 Devloper of this code is not responsible for any malicious activities.